kubernetes-csi/external-provisioner/README.md

 * `--capacity-poll-interval <interval>`: How long the external-provisioner waits before checking for storage capacity changes.
 Defaults to `1m`.

 * `--enable-capacity <enumeration>`: Enables producing CSIStorageCapacity objects with capacity information from the driver's GetCapacity call.
-Currently supported: `--enable-capacity=central`.
+Can be given more than once and/or with comma-separated values.
+Currently supported: --enable-capacity=central,immediate-binding.

 * `--capacity-ownerref-level <levels>`: The level indicates the number of objects that need to be traversed starting from the pod identified by the POD_NAME and POD_NAMESPACE environment variables to reach the owning object for CSIStorageCapacity objects: 0 for the pod itself, 1 for a StatefulSet, 2 for a Deployment, etc. Defaults to `1` (= StatefulSet).